Duns Scotus

 What is the most surprising or counterintuitive thing about Duns Scotus?

-One surprising aspect of Duns Scotus is his argument for the Immaculate Conception of Mary, which was controversial at the time but later became a dogma of the Catholic Church.
-His idea of 'haecceitas' also provides a unique perspective on individuality that challenges more general philosophical views.
+One surprising aspect of Duns Scotus is his argument for the Immaculate Conception of Mary, which was not widely accepted during his time but later became a central Catholic doctrine.
+His emphasis on individuality and 'thisness' also prefigures modern existential and phenomenological thought.

 What is the best place to start reading Duns Scotus?

-A good starting point for reading Duns Scotus is his 'Ordinatio,' which provides a comprehensive view of his theological and philosophical thought.
-For those interested in his metaphysical ideas, 'Questions on the Metaphysics of Aristotle' is also recommended.
+A good starting point for reading Duns Scotus is his 'Ordinatio,' which provides insight into his theological and philosophical ideas.
+For those new to his work, secondary sources or commentaries can also be helpful to understand his complex arguments.